Skip to main content

 • Custom: Set the custom timeframe you would like to see your alerts.

-Hover your mouse cursor over a certain day and you will see a popup that shows the total amount paid in chargeback notification fees for every enrollment active.
+Hover your mouse cursor over a certain day and you will see a popup that shows the total amount paid in chargeback notification fees for every active enrollment.

 You can also filter what you see by the number of chargebacks (Count) or the total amount paid in chargeback alert fees (Volume).